matloff/revisit/README.md

 numbers of the first and last lines of the code, but other numbers can be specified.
-Use 'c' to continue from the current line, or 's' to execute just the current line.  (*Restriction:* The start and finish lines cannot be inside a function, including loops and if-then-else.)
+Use 'c' to continue from the current line, or 's' to execute just the current line.  (*Restriction:* The start and finish lines cannot be inside a loops or if-then-else constructs.)

 **saveb(branchnum,desc):**  Save all the code changes to a new branch with the given name and brief description.

-**pause():**  Insert of this call will pause execution at the given point, useful for instance immediately following a plotting function to give the user a chance to view the plot.
+**pause():**  Insert this call to pause execution at the given point, useful for instance immediately following a plotting function to give the user a chance to view the plot.